ICPSwap-Labs/ic-wicp/README.md

 # IC-Wrapped ICP(WICP)

-Wrapped ICP (WICP) is a wrapped version of the IC's native token, ICP.
-Each WICP will be backed 1:1 with ICP, meaning that 1 WICP will always have the exact same value as 1 ICP.
-The only difference is that, unlike ICP, WICP uses the EXT fungible token standard that is specifically designed to allow for interoperability between dApps and other tokens.
+Wrapped ICP(WICP) is the wrapped token of ICP, the native token of the Internet Computer network.
+It has backed 1:1 with ICP and the same value by way of Canister's full control over ICP!
+WICP uses the EXT fungible token standard to allow interoperability between DApps and other tokens.
+Moreover, integrate ICP with DeFi to solve the problem of ICP's lack of approval function.

 - [Wrapped ICP Website](https://app.icpswap.com/swap/wicp)

 ---

-## 🧰 Interacting with Wrapped ICP (WICP) - On Mainnet (DFX)
+## Interacting with Wrapped ICP (WICP) - On Mainnet (DFX)

 In order to interact with the Internet Computer mainnet version of the Wrapped ICP (WICP) canister, you need the address.